Escaping The Whirlpool Of Homelessness

 Only Persistence manages to escape the gravitational force of attraction.

-This morning, I decided to walk downtown to find the direction for my writing thoughts.
-I like to take long walks, especially where addictions and despair previously dragged me down.
+This morning, I decided to walk downtown to clear my mind and find inspiration for my writing.
+I relish long walks, particularly in places where I’ve previously grappled with addiction and despair.

-I observed the people rushing to work, sipping coffee, and speaking into their AirPods.
-Everyone is in their own business, while other personalities wander on the street corners searching for cigarette butts.
+As I strolled, I noticed the rush of people to work, sipping coffee and engrossed in their AirPods.
+Everyone seemed to be in their world, while others wandered on street corners, searching for cigarette butts.

-Some street characters looked worn out, like sleepwalkers with reddish eyes and lifeless features.
+Some street performers appeared exhausted, like sleepwalkers with reddish eyes and lifeless features.

 It can happen to anybody.

 Something I noticed, too, is that their personality gradually changes.
 It could be an adaptation or perhaps an accommodation.
-The person gets used to the title, environment, and unique treatment.
+The person gets used to the title of (homeless), its environment, the shelter, and unique treatment.

 They learn to hustle to survive no matter the background.

-Standing on the corner, observing the situation, an individual approached me, asking for a few dollars to get something to eat.
+Standing on the corner, observing the situation, an individual approached me, asking for a few dollars to buy something to eat.

-It’s a two-edged sword.
-I’m doing something good or an accomplice of his destruction.
-I felt that way because I asked for money before to continue drinking most of the time.
+It’s a double-edged sword.
+It feels like I’m doing something good or an accomplice in his destruction.
+I felt that way because I’ve asked for money before and ended up drinking most of the time.

-I got caught up in the whirlpool of alcohol and homelessness in the past.
+I found myself entangled in the whirlwind of alcoholism and homelessness in the past.

-I suggested to the individual that a place serves free meals to the homeless not too far away.
+I suggested to the person that a place nearby offered free meals to the homeless.

 He made a face of discomfort.

-I saw it like that so as not to starve, but the man wanted McDonald’s for breakfast.
-Nothing wrong with that.
-At least, if I bought him food, I made sure he wouldn’t use the money to destroy his life.
+I saw it that way to avoid starvation, but the man craved McDonald’s for breakfast.
+There’s nothing wrong with that.
+At least, if I provided him with food, I ensured that he wouldn’t squander the money on self-destructive behavior.

-Happy ending.
-We both had breakfast platters, scrambled eggs, and pancakes while sitting in the park.
-It was an excellent opportunity to give him a few words of hope; it turned out he had the microphone, and he wouldn’t let me talk.
+We had a happy ending.
+While sitting in the park, we both enjoyed breakfast platters, scrambled eggs, and pancakes.
+It was an excellent opportunity to offer him some hope; it turned out he had a microphone and wouldn’t let me speak.

-I wanted to give him a few words of encouragement (instead of money), but sadly, some people have already deteriorated psychologically.
+I wanted to offer him some encouragement (instead of money), but unfortunately, some people have already reached a state of psychological deterioration.

-My heart began to burn with sadness.
-I gave the man a few dollars and said goodbye with an empathetic hug.
+My heart ached with sadness as I gave the man a few dollars and bid him farewell with a sympathetic hug.

-This situation reminds me of something I read in a James Clear newsletter—a parable from Priest and Therapist Antony de Mello.
+This incident reminded me of a parable from Priest and Therapist Antony de Mello, which I had read in a James Clear newsletter.

-“A man found an eagle’s egg and put it in the nest of a barnyard hen.
-The eaglet hatched with a brood of chickens and grew with them.
+The parable tells the story of a man who discovered an eagle’s egg and placed it in the nest of a barnyard hen.
+As a result, the eaglet hatched alongside a brood of chickens and grew up alongside them.

-Years passed, and the eagle grew very old.
-One day, he saw a magnificent bird above him in the cloudless sky.
-It glided in graceful majesty among the powerful wind currents with scarcely a beat of its strong golden wings.
+Years passed, and the venerable eagle grew old.
+One day, he beheld a magnificent bird soaring gracefully above him in the cloudless sky.
+It effortlessly glided amidst the powerful wind currents with barely a flap of its robust golden wings.

-The old eagle looked up in awe.
-“Who’s that?” he asked.
+The aged eagle gazed up in awe.
+“Who is that?” he inquired.

-“That’s the eagle, the king of the birds,” said his neighbor.
+“That is the eagle, the king of the birds,” his neighbor replied.
 “He belongs to the sky.
-We belong to the earth — we’re chickens.”
+On the other hand, we belong to the earth—we are chickens.”

-So the eagle lived and died as a chicken, for that’s what he thought he was.”
+Thus, the eagle lived and died as a chicken, for that is what he had come to believe.

 Source: Song of the Bird